Serving files from Cloud Storage

 Example of serving from a Cloud Storage bucket

-This simple example creates a Cloud Storage bucket and uploads static assets using Cloud SDK:
+This simple example creates a Cloud Storage bucket and uploads static assets using Google Cloud CLI:

 Create a bucket.
 It's common, but not required, to name your bucket after your project ID.
 The bucket name must be globally unique.